Nominating and Corporate Governance Committee

 - Overseeing compliance by the Board and its committees with applicable laws and regulations, including those promulgated by the Securities and Exchange Commission and the Nasdaq Rules;

-- Providing oversight of the Company’s stockholder engagement program and risk management framework;
+- Providing oversight of the Company’s stockholder engagement program;

 - Reviewing its own charter and processes and recommending any proposed changes to said charter and processes to the Board on an annual basis;